Preparing your incubator for lockdown.

 It requires five main things to be done.

-The generally agreed time is three days before the eggs are due to hatchFor normal sized chicken eggs this is at the end of Day 18 of incubation.
+The optimum time is three days before the eggs are due to hatchFor large sized chicken eggs this is at Day 18 of incubation.

-Bantam eggs tend to hatch more quickly, at around 18 or 19 days into incubation, so should be locked down at around day 16.
+Bantam eggs tend to hatch earlier, at around 19 days into incubation, so they should be locked down at day 16.

-If you have an incubator with both large and bantam eggs and you don’t have a separate hatcher, it’s fine to lock down all the eggs at Day 16.
+If you have one incubator holding both large and bantam chicken eggs and you don’t have a way of separating them, lock down all the eggs at Day 16.

-5 easy steps to locking down your incubator.
+5 simple steps to locking down your egg incubator.

-There are just five simple things to be done on day 18 to lock down your incubator and make sure you have the best possible chance of healthy chicks hatching.
+There are just five easy things to be done on day 18 to make sure any chicken egg incubator is properly locked down and has the best possible chance of healthy chicks hatching.

-Please note: I’m using my original Brinsea Mini Advance and Octagon 20 incubators as examples in these instructions, but exactly the same principles apply whichever incubator you’re using.
+Please note: I’m using my original Brinsea Mini Advance and Octagon 20 (now discontinued but still available on eBay) incubators as examples in these instructions, but exactly the same principles apply whichever incubator you’re using.

 Chicken egg incubator lockdown: a video.